DOD Needs to Reassess Personnel Requirements for the Office of Secretary of Defense, Joint Staff, and Military Service Secretariats

 Agency Affected: Department of Defense

 Comments: DOD partially concurred with our recommendation and stated that it had ongoing efforts to refine and improve its reporting capabilities associated with these requirements.
 However, DOD did not indicate in its letter whether the department would submit personnel requirements that count against the statutory limits in the Defense Manpower Requirements Report, as we recommended.
 In January 2018, DOD stated that it had completed action on this recommendation by submitting the fiscal years 2017 and 2018 Defense Manpower Requirements Report, which included major headquarters activity data.
 However, DOD's actions do not meet the intent of our recommendation.
 In our report we stated that the Defense Manpower Requirements Report, DOD's headquarters reporting mechanism to Congress, reflects a lack of key information regarding staff that count against the statutory limits, as well as adjustments to the limits, because DOD's reporting guidance does not require this information.
-DOD's fiscal years 2017 and 2018 Defense Manpower Requirements Report still lack the same key information we found in our January 2015 report.
+DOD's Defense Manpower Requirements Reports, including the most recent fiscal year 2020 report, still lack the same key information we found in our January 2015 report.
 DOD has also not made any recommendations to Congress to modify the existing statutory limits.

 Recommendation: To ensure that headquarters organizations are properly sized to meet their assigned missions and use the most cost-effective mix of personnel, and to better position DOD to identify opportunities for more efficient use of resources, the Secretary of Defense should submit these personnel requirements, including information on the number of personnel within OSD and the military services' secretariats and staffs that count against the statutory limits, along with any applicable adjustments to the statutory limits, in the next Defense Manpower Requirements Report to Congress or through separate correspondence, along with any recommendations needed to modify the existing statutory limits.